 System::SharedPtr<Aspose::Tasks::Project> pjc = System::MakeObject<Aspose::Tasks::Project>(dataDir + u"template.mpp"); // save project in desired format pjc->Save(dataDir + u"output_PrimaveraP6XML.xml", Aspose::Tasks::Saving::SaveFileFormat::PrimaveraP6XML); pjc->Save(dataDir + u"output_PrimaveraXER.mpp", Aspose::Tasks::Saving::SaveFileFormat::PrimaveraXER); pjc->Save(dataDir + u"output_MPX.xml", Aspose::Tasks::Saving::SaveFileFormat::MPX);

-API has built-in rendering engine for rendering with highest of fidelity to the Microsoft Project.
-Using the project rendering engine, developers can convert project data to a number of raster & vector image formats.
+API has built-in rendering engine for rendering to the Microsoft Project with the highest of fidelity.
+Using the project rendering engine, developers can convert project data to various vector and raster images.

 Setting up the Project Properties

 To speed up the process of setting up a project, API lets users set default, general properties such as metadata, calendar, and currency properties.
 Default properties include when a new task starts and finishes, the default overtime, standard pay rates and more.
 API allows to read and set general project properties such as the project's start and end dates, the current date, the status date, the type of calendar used and when a project is scheduled from.
 Moreover, API also saves summary information including keywords, subject, comments and more.